snowclipsed/morse-code-transmitter/README.md

 # morse_code_transmitter

-This repository includes the code for a morse code transmitter and reciever made using the Arduino Radiohead Library.
+This repository includes the code for a morse code transmitter and reciever made using the Arduino [Radiohead Library (433Mhz)](https://www.airspayce.com/mikem/arduino/RadioHead/).

 [Morse](https://www.babbel.com/en/magazine/how-does-morse-code-work) is a type of encryption which uses a specific combination of dashes and dots.
 It can be used to encrypt almost any modern laguange.
 I have used american morse code.